yohannd1/conquest-vm/STANDARD.md

 ## Processor

 TODO: registers and their meanings
+  TODO: probably upgrade to 16 registers instead of 8

 TODO: 0xAABBCCDD at @00 means that @00=AA, @01=BB, @02=CC, @03=DD (is
 this little or big endian?)